hstarmans/opticaldesign/README.md

  - Analytical:  properties of prisms based upon pure math and physics
  - pyOpTools: description of the optical system in [pyOpTools](https://github.com/cihologramas/pyoptools)

-In the old folder, there is also a representation;
+In the old folder, there is a numerical verification for the Strehl ratio formula;
  - rayOpt: description of the optical system in [rayOpt](https://github.com/jordens/rayopt)

 ```console